 Tension Force or Tension Forces

-Morehouse Instrument Company has shared tremendous knowledge throughout the years with blogs, technical papers, and webinars.
-This education aligns with our purpose, to create a safer world by helping companies improve their force and torque measurements.
+Morehouse Instrument Company has shared tremendous knowledge throughout the years through blogs, technical papers, and webinars.
+This education aligns with our purpose, which is to create a safer world by helping companies improve their force and torque measurements.

 When someone is new to calibration or metrology, the information can be overwhelming.
 There is so much to digest that people can quickly become overwhelmed.
 Some have joked that an introduction to metrology is like trying to drink through a firehouse.